 “My peers assured me that nobody would want to grow my style of roses.
-The trend at the time was for hybrid teas, though it seems hard to believe that today,” says the now 18-time gold medalist of the Chelsea Flower Show and winner of the Royal Horticultural Society’s Victoria Medal of Honour.
+The trend at the time was for hybrid teas, though it seems hard to believe that today,” said the 20+-time gold medalist of the Chelsea Flower Show and winner of the Royal Horticultural Society’s Victoria Medal of Honour.
 “As none of the nurseries were willing to sell English roses, I realized that if I wanted gardeners to be able to grow them, I had to follow my instincts and offer them to the public myself.”

 And so he did.
 After releasing more than 200 English roses, being appointed an Officer of the Order of the British Empire, and winning a lifetime achievement award, the breeder shared the stewardship of his namesake company with his son, David J.C.
 Austin, and grandson, Richard Austin.
 Their office, in the village of Albrighton on the Shropshire border of England, is also the location of their plant center, which houses two acres of rose gardens and breeding facilities.
 They extensively test each rose they cultivate: 50,000 crosses might yield 250,000 seedlings.
 They winnow down and test these plants over a period lasting up to eight years.
 The process results in three to six new varieties of David Austin roses per year.

 What started as a hobby—inspired by a gift from his sister, the 1936 edition of Old Garden Roses by E.A.
 Bunyard—turned into a calling for this farmer’s son with a passion for developing new varieties of plants.
-“The book inspired me to order a few old roses, and I was able to appreciate, at first hand, their full beauty—their beautiful flowers, their wonderful fragrances, and their bushy, natural habit,” says the elder David.
+“The book inspired me to order a few old roses, and I was able to appreciate, at first hand, their full beauty—their beautiful flowers, their wonderful fragrances, and their bushy, natural habit,” said the elder David.
 He also ordered modern roses to study their advantages: They flowered from early summer through autumn and had a much wider color range.
 From that, his hobby took root.
 He concentrated on developing subtler aspects of English roses: scent (myrrh, tea, and musk); color (blush pink, cream, and apricot through crimson); and character (repeat- flowering ability and good disease resistance).

 Find the David Austin Roses empire around the world, with their English varieties growing in more than 30 countries and with licensees in Europe, the United States, China, Russia, Canada, New Zealand, and Japan.